rx-gy/autolinux/README.md

 > [!CAUTION]
 > This is built for my system and may break yours or worse.

-## Status - V0.1 - incomplete/unstable
+## Status - V0.2 - incomplete/unstable
 - [x] basic maintenance processes scripted
 - [x] bootable preseeded iso
-- [ ] preseed deployment concise and maintainable
+- [x] preseed deployment concise and maintainable
 - [ ] ansible-pull bootstrap from iso
 - [ ] ansible-pull for live system updates

+## Ansible wishlist
+- [ ] i3wm with specific settings
+- [ ] oh-my-zsh and powerlevel10k
+- [ ] syncthing
+- [ ] grub splash

 **TASKS**
-* Cull preseed back to headings[^preseed-ex]
 * Embed authorized_keys file into preseed
 * Test ansible-pull bootstrap

-[^preseed-ex]: The theory is to start with limited [examples](https://dev1galaxy.org/viewtopic.php?id=1853) and add until the preseed works rather than start with the template that includes everything and removing bits until it breaks.
+> [!NOTE]
+> Asks for confirmation of partitioning - it isn't meant to.
+> It is not doing boot stuff as expected - boots, but is doing odd efi things to other disks. *beware*

+Only asks for confirmation of partitioning - although it isn't meant to.

 ## Problem